 During the coming weeks, we’ll learn more about what is possible, and we will be in touch with families about these opportunities.
 Alternative programs might include small re-imagined river clean ups, content in different formats for campers from our staff or family river trips.
 We hope that no matter the programs we are able to offer, we will be able to provide financial assistance to the families that have been experiencing hardship during these times.

 If you are not applying for financial aid, please complete the online enrollment process here or by calling 573.443.0292.
 Please have your payment information ready when enrolling.
 After completing the enrollment/payment process, download a pdf of the registration packet, fill it out and mail to P.O.
 Box 463, Columbia, MO 65205 or e-mail.
 The packet contains the following forms: (a) student medical form, (b) general risk release form, (c) student standards of behavior agreement, and (d) travel form.

 Financial aid is available to qualified participants.
-To apply for financial aid, complete the financial aid application, fill it in and mail to P.O.
-Box 463, Columbia, MO or e-mail.
+To apply for financial aid, complete the financial aid form below and click the "Submit Form" button.